 - No support in creative blocks and problematic issues;

-– Great amount of time spent on communication with customers, which can be not only time consuming but also highly stressful);
+- A great amount of time spent on communication with customers, which can be not only time-consuming but also highly stressful);

-– Work under pressure of responsibility 100% of time;
+- Work under the pressure of responsibility 100% of the time;

 - Absence or lower amount of live communication with colleagues on regular basis;

 - No financial support in cases of sickness or holidays.

 Studio designer Violetta as well as most other designers in the studio tried the best and the worst of freelancing

 - You are the person responsible for communication at all levels;

 - You are the person of the business controlling the financial flows, income, and expenses;

 - You set the deadlines and have to control them by yourself;